Syntax Document

 }

-var size = @sizeof(i8) // sizeof reads the stack memory occupied by the type
+var size = @sizeof(i8) // sizeof reads type stack memory usage

 type double = f64

-var hash = @reflect_hash(double) // Reads the unique reflection identifier of the type
+var hash = @reflect_hash(double) // read type hash value.

-// Use unsafe_load to avoid heap allocation for package structs
+// use ula to avoid heap allocation for package struct

 Function Tags

-Function tags are a special function declaration syntax used to add metadata to functions or modify their behavior.
-Tags start with the # symbol and must be placed before the function declaration.
+Function tags are a special function declaration syntax used to add metadata to functions or modify function behavior.
+Tags start with # symbol and must be placed before function declaration.

-The #linkid tag is used to customize the linker symbol name of a function:
+#linkid tag is used to customize function's linker symbol name:

 #linkid print_message